-Changing the NCO Frequency
+Main NCO Frequency Hopping

-In the 48-bit NCO, the mode of updating the frequency tuning word can be changed from requiring a write to the FTW\LOAD\REQ bit (Register 0x113, Bit 0) to an automatic update mode.
+In the main 48-bit NCO, the mode of updating the frequency tuning word can be changed from requiring a write to the FTW\LOAD\REQ bit (Register 0x113, Bit 0) to an automatic update mode.
 In the automatic update mode, the FTW is updated as soon as the chosen FTW word is written.